 Holdings, the Company's former parent adopted a written compensatory benefit plan (the "Class P Unit Incentive Plan") to provide incentives to existing or new employees, officers, managers, directors, or other service providers of the Company or its subsidiaries in the form of Holdings' Class P Units ("Incentive Units").
-Incentive Units have a participation threshold of \$1.00 and are divided into three tranches ("Tranche II," and "Tranche III"): Tranche II, and Tranche III Incentive Units were subject to performance-based, service-based, and market-based conditions.
+Incentive Units have a participation threshold of \$1.00 and are divided into three tranches ("Tranche I," "Tranche II," and "Tranche III"): Tranche II, and Tranche III Incentive Units were subject to performance-based, service-based, and market-based conditions.

 On September 2, 2021, the company's board of directors adopted the Redwire Corporation 2021 Omnibus Incentive Plan (the "Plan") which authorizes the grant of stock options (incentive and non-qualified), stock appreciation rights, restricted stock, restricted stock units, and other cash or share-based awards to employees, officers, non-employee directors and consultants of the Company.
 The Company reserved an aggregate of 7,936,136 shares (subject to annual increases on January 1 of each year beginning in 2022 and ending with a final increase on January 1, 2031) of the Company's common stock for grants under the Plan.
 Incentive stock options may only be granted to employees and officers employed by the Company.
-The Plan appoints the board of directors, the compensation committee or such other committee consisting of two or more individuals (the "Committee") appointed by the board to administer the Plan.
+The Plan appoints the board of directors, the compensation committee or such other comsisting of two or more individuals (the "Committee") appointed by the board to administer the Plan.
 Awards under the Plan will contain such terms and conditions not inconsistent with the Plan as the Committee in its discretion approves.
 The Committee has discretion to administer the Plan in the manner which it determines, from time to time, is in the best interest of the Company.

 On September 2, 2021, the company's board of directors adopted the Redwire Corporation 2021 Employee Stock Purchase Plan (the "ESPP") which authorizes the grant of rights to purchase common stock of the Company to employees, officers and directors (if they are otherwise employees) of the Company.
 The Company reserved an aggregate of 755,822 common shares (subject to annual increases on January 1 of each year beginning in 2022 for a period of up to ten years) of the Company's common stock for grants under the ESPP.
 The ESPP appoints the Compensation Committee (the "Committee") to administer the ESPP.
 Awards under the ESPP will contain such terms and conditions not inconsistent with the ESPP as the Committee in its discretion approves.
-The Committee has discretion to administer the ESPP in the manner which it determines, from time to time, is in the best interest of the Company.
-As of December 31, 2021, no awards had been granted under the ESPP.
+The Compant shares 11, 2021, no awards had been granted under the ESPP.